Rawrshak/Asset-Frameworks/Drafts/TextAssetMetadata.md

     ],
     "type": "text",
     "subtype": "title",
     "assetProperties":
     {
         "title": "Rawrshak's Reason for Existence",
         "description": "During the depths of the Covid crisis, the mental health of the creator was slowly deteriorating.
 Day-in, Day-out, his desire to work became less and less.
 Is this what I really want to do with my life?
 Yes, it's a comfortable life and one without worries..
 But is this it?
 150 more years of this?
 Do I not have something else to give to this world?
 Yes, it is the arrogance of man that lead me to think I can change the world, but isn't aiming for the impossible something worth doing?
 Fuck it, I want to try.
-Failure is always an option, BUT I need to try.", },
+We can always fail and rise again, but not taking arms dooms you to a life of mediocrity.", },
-    "developer-properties":
+    "devProperties":
     {
-        "creatorComments": "TLDR, without traveling, friends, and worldy distractions, I realized my life was going to be monotonous for the rest of my life if nothing changed.
+        "creatorComments": "TLDR, without traveling, friends, and worldly distractions, I realized my life was going to be monotonous for the rest of my life if nothing changed.
 I might as well aim for the moon!
 I have nothing to lose.
 And I'm extremely blessed that I have nothing to lose.
 Side note: I do think I will live another 150 years more."
     }
 }
 ```